 Dehydration can cause some serious negative effects on parts of the body, and the brain is no exception.
 When you don’t drink enough throughout the day your brain functions at a lower level.
+It’s important to prioritize hydration for both your body and brain.

 Whether we’re just busy, lazy, or simply thinking we are drinking enough, a lot of people probably aren’t getting the right amount of water for their body and brain to function at its highest potential.